 As the park sits in the rift valley between the plates, it is a geographical wonder.
 It is a landscape of deep fissures, idyllic ponds and rivers, and the massive Almannagjá rift.

-Þingvellir roughly translates to “Fields of Parliament,” as it was here that the country’s (and the world’s!) first elected parliament began meeting all the way back in 930 AD.
+Þingvellir roughly translates to “Fields of Parliament,” as it was here that the country’s (and one of the world’s!) first elected parliament began meeting all the way back in 930 AD.
 While it seems a bit strange that the legendarily violent Viking clans would want to live under a democratic government, the first meetings were such a success that the tradition endured.

 Þingvellir was the site of the foundation of the Icelandic Commonwealth in 930 (before Iceland swore fealty to Norway in 1262), and remained the site of Parliament until 1798.